 Columbia Heights is beloved and heralded as one of Washington, D.C.’s most vibrant and diverse neighborhoods, reflected in its eclectic collection of cuisines, businesses, and residents, including a deep-rooted Hispanic community.
-From its variety of quaint coffeeshops and wide-ranging restaurants and some of D.C.’s hidden gems, this Northwest neighborhood is off the beaten path (no tourist traffic!) and will offer an unparalleled District experience usually saved for locals only!
+From its variety of quaint coffee shops, wide range of restaurants, and hidden gems, this Northwest neighborhood of D.C. is off the beaten path (no tourist traffic!) and will offer an unparalleled District experience usually saved only for locals !

 Owned by Washingtonians, Tynan offers a variety of affordable and delicious coffees and teas in a low-key environment.
 With a mission to connect with customers in across “vibrant, diversified DC neighborhoods,” Tynan’s cozy vibe is perfect for sipping a drink alone, getting some work done, or meeting a friend!